cva68/STM32-Step-Counter/README.md

 ![Filtered Sensor Data](./Documentation%20Images/filtered_sensor.png)

 To determine when a step occurs, we calculate the acceleration magnitude using the filtered X, Y, and Z axis values.
 This provides a measure of motion intensity that is independent of direction, which is particularly useful for detecting steps in any orientation.
 To improve reliability, we implemented a hysteresis approach with an upper and lower bound.
 The upper threshold is chosen to capture the distinct spike in acceleration caused by a step.
 In contrast, the lower threshold ensures that small fluctuations or noise do not repeatedly trigger step events.
 It does this by debouncing the motion so that once the upper bounds have been exceeded, it won't count another step until the acceleration is below the lower threshold.
 This separation prevents rapid toggling and stabilises step detection.
 In addition to hysteresis, we introduced a level-surface rejection mechanism by monitoring the Z-axis acceleration.
 If the Z-axis reading remains within a narrow range around 1G, then step detection is suppressed.
 This helps avoid false positives when the device is idle but still subject to minor vibrations or tilt.
-So that only deliberate movement is detected.

 ![Magnitude Data](./Documentation%20Images/mag_sensor.png)